gblikas/set-theory-solutions-manual/README.md

 These exercises are from Paul Halmos book Naive Set Theory, This is a comprehensive list of all exercises from the book.

-These exercises are here to help the self-learner; please make sure to give dues when submitting to your professor or other resources.
+These exercises are here to help the self-learner;

 In addition, this is a raw, editable latex file.
 I will post pdfs.